adcondev/deep-chair/README.md

 [![Language](https://img.shields.io/badge/Language-Python-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A deep learning-based facial gesture analysis system for motorized wheelchair control.
-This project was developed as a final project for a BSc in Computer Science at UPSIN in 2018.
+**Deep Chair** is a deep learning-based facial gesture analysis system designed for motorized wheelchair control.
+Developed as a final project for a BSc in Computer Science at UPSIN, it enables hands-free navigation by translating facial expressions into motor commands in real-time.

 ## Project Overview

-Deep Chair uses computer vision and a deep learning model to analyze facial gestures in real-time.
-The system captures video from a webcam, classifies the user's facial gesture using a fine-tuned ResNet-18 model, and sends control signals to an Arduino to operate a motorized wheelchair.
+Deep Chair leverages computer vision and a fine-tuned Convolutional Neural Network (CNN) to detect and classify facial gestures from a live webcam feed.
+The system processes these gestures to generate control signals, which are sent to an Arduino microcontroller to drive the wheelchair's motors.

 ## Architecture